- Asked by: Alex Neil, MSP for Central Scotland, Scottish National Party

 Answered by Tom McCabe on 18 October 2006

-To ask the Scottish Executive, further to the answer to question S2W-28167 by Mr Tom McCabe on 20 September 2006, how the existence of the Relocation Advisory Service has been publicised.
+To ask the Scottish Executive, further to the answer to question S2W-28167 by Mr Tom McCabe on 20 September 2006, what the total expenditure has been on the Relocation Advisory Service.

 Answer